- Contact Information

 I pay by credit card.
 Will I receive a statement?

 In order to direct the most funds to women in need, Women for Women International does not send a commitment statement to each sponsor who pays automatically via credit card each month.
 You will be notified by email each month when your card has been charged, or if we are having difficulty applying payments to your account.
 If you pay by credit card, but do not have a valid email address, you will receive a commitment statement in the mail.
 To stop payments to your credit card please contact us at firstname.lastname@example.org or (202) 521-0016 or 1 (888) 504-3247.

 How do I switch to making payments by credit card?

-If you would like to start making payments by credit card, please fill in the credit card information on the top third of your statement.
+If you would like to start making payments by credit card, you can easily add a credit card to your account by logging into the Supporter’s Portal and clicking on “My Account” and then “Payment Options.”
+You can also fill out the credit card information on the top third of the mailed billing statements.
 Still have questions?
 Please call us at (202) 521-0016 or 1 (888)504-3247 or email email@example.com.
 Note: Please do not email your payment information.